Asia's education leaders to gather at EDUtech Asia in Singapore to discuss the digital future of education

+Asia's largest and most important education event for educators and EdTechs, EDUtech Asia will take place on 9 and 10 November in Singapore.

-Singapore, Oct 25, 2022 - (ACN Newswire) - On 9 and 10 November 2022, education leaders, professionals and EdTech providers across Asia and beyond will gather in Singapore for the 7th Annual EDUtech Asia to share their successes, strategies, and plans for the future of education.
+SINGAPORE, Oct.
+26, 2022 /PRNewswire/ -- On 9 and 10 November 2022, education leaders, professionals and EdTech providers across Asia and beyond will gather in Singapore for the 7th Annual EDUtech Asia to share their successes, strategies, and plans for the future of education.

 Headlining the event are four inspirational international keynotes.
 Kiran Sethi, Founder/ Director, The Riverside School - Riverside Education Foundation & Founder, Design for Change – Global, India will highlight the importance of design thinking in cultivating a human-centered, collaborative and optimistic mindset, during her keynote, "Human by Chance.
 HumanE by Design."
 Founder and Chief Executive Officer of School of Humanity, United Arab Emirates, Raya Bidshahri will be exploring a practical vision of how we can reimagine and reinvent schools globally.
 Chief Economist of Asian Development Bank (Philippines), Albert Park will be alerting us to the current learning loss and learning crisis in Asia, and the urgent need for governments, schools, institutions, and the community to remediate these losses.
 Steve Isaacs, Education Program Manager, Epic Games, United States will be sharing "How gaming is shaping the future", the opportunity and responsibility to nurture the next generation of creators.